edwardtfn/TX-Ultimate-Easy/README.md

 #### Instant Click Mode
-By default, a button click is only acted upon after the touch is released and the multi-click window expires, so the firmware can tell a single click from a double click or a long press.
+By default, a button click is only acted upon after the touch is released and the multi-click window expires, so the firmware can tell a single click from a double-click or a long-press.
 Instant click mode removes that wait: the click action fires the moment your finger touches the panel.

 To enable it, add the substitution to your device configuration and re-flash: